 Clutching her elbows, Margaret stood watching the dark current flowing towards the boat.
 All the night needed was a pair of burning torches in the distance and she could be locked in her nightmare.
-The thought was not reassuring, but it did serve to focus her thoughts and memories leading up to today.
+The thought was not reassuring, but it did serve to focus her thoughts and memories on things other than the feelings Rizal raised in her flesh.

 Rupert had been at the house at her father's insistence, helping the older man finish the latest of his books.
-Horrible things, they were her father's books.
-As a child, she had been so proud of her father, nothing was so important in the world as books.
-As a teenager she had asked numerous times to read one of his works only to be told she was too young.
+They were horrible things, her father's books.
+As a child, she had been so proud of her father, nothing was so important in the world as his books.
+As a budding young woman, she had asked numerous times to read one of his works, only to be told she was too young.